BigDaMa/reds/README.md

 This folder contains the underlying data cleaning tools.

 ### results
-This folder contains outputted results.
+This folder contains the outputted results.

 ### dataset.py
 This file contains the implementation of the dataset class.